jfalken/github_commit_crawler/readme.md

 * We only check push_events.
 Not others, yet
 * We don't look at public gists yet.

-## Contributing and Issues

-For issues, please open a GitHub issue.

-To contribute, please fork and submit a PR.

 ## Troubleshooting and Misc